-This position is located within a Bureau or equivalent Office within the Department of the Interior (DOI).
-The purpose of this position is to perform cradle-to-grave administration including pre-award, award, post-award, and close-out functions in support of various financial assistance programs involving both discretionary and mandatory funding with various legal authorities, statutory requirements and various recipients including non-profits, educational, local and state governments, and tribal entities.
-These authorities include, but are not limited to, Federal Grant and Cooperative Agreement Act; 2 CFR 200-230; 43 CFR 12; Catalog of Federal Domestic Assistance programs and authorities that allow for financial assistance.
+This position is located within a Bureau or equivalent Office (Bureau) within the Department of the Interior (DOI).
+The purpose of this position is to serve as a senior specialist and to perform cradle-to-grave administration of the more complex financial assistance actions including selection, pre-award, and post-award functions in support of various financial assistance programs involving both discretionary and non-discretionary funding with various legal authorities, statutory requirements and various recipients including non-profits, educational, local and state governments, and tribal entities.
+These authorities include, but are not limited to, Federal Grant and Cooperative Agreement Act; 2 CFR 200-230; DOI policies; Catalog of Federal Domestic Assistance programs and statutory authorities that allow for financial assistance.